Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 best beaches lisbon portugal cascais

-Because they are still considered urban beaches, they tend to be smaller and more crowded.
-They still hold the Blue Flag atesting water and sand quality, so it’s a safe place for a beach day!
+The beaches in Cascais and Estoril are the easiest to reach from central Lisbon.
+Because they’re urban beaches, they tend to be smaller and more crowded.
+They still hold the Blue Flag for water and sand quality, so they’re perfectly decent for a quick beach fix.

 • Praia de São Pedro do Estoril